johnroper100/dropplets/README.md

 4. Pull up your site in any modern web browser and follow the installation prompts.
 For instance, if you uploaded Dropplets to **yoursite.com**, load **yoursite.com** in your browser to finish the installation.

 ## Writing Posts
 With Dropplets, you write your posts offline (using the text or Markdown editor of your choice) in Markdown format.
 Here's a handy [syntax guide](https://github.com/circa75/dropplets/wiki/Markdown-Syntax-Guide) if you need a little help with your Markdown skills.
-All posts for Dropplets **MUST** be composed using the following format:
+All posts for Dropplets **must** be composed using the following format:

     # Your Post Title
     - Post Author Name (e.g. "Dropplets")
     - Post Author Twitter Handle (e.g. "dropplets")
-    - 2020/02/02
+    - Publish Date in YYYY/MM/DD Format (e.g. "2013/04/28")
     - Post Category
     - Post Status (e.g. "published" or "draft")